High Commission of Nigeria, London

 The High Commission of Nigeria in London is the diplomatic mission of Nigeria in the United Kingdom.
+The name of the role follows the Commonwealth practice of its members sharing high commissioners rather than ambassadors, though both jobs serve the same diplomatic function.

 In 2012 a protest was held outside the High Commission by people opposed to the cut in fuel subsidies introduced by President Goodluck Jonathan.

-The current High Commissioner is Ambassador Sarafa Tunji Isola.
+The current High Commissioner is Ambassador Aminu Dalhatu.

+In July 2024, Deputy Comptroller of Immigration Bashir Aminu, who heads the London office of Nigeria High Commission, was allegedly delaying issuance of passports to qualified Nigerians, and demanding for $318 for fast passport issuance.
+On 7 August 2024, seven days after a protest, Nigerian Immigration Service issued a statement denying the delay and surcharge by officials.